mil1i/aws-sg-audit/README.md

 # White Listing security groups from removal
---equals          Defaults to: ["default", "eks-cluster-default", "allow-mssql-f5-filtered"]
+--equals          Defaults to: ["default", "eks-cluster-default"]
                   Specify security group names to whitelist, exact match. (seperate by space) --starts-with     Defaults to: ["d-", "AWS-OpsWorks-", "aurora-rds-"],
-                  Specify security group names to whitelist, prefix starts with. (seperate by space) --ends-with       Defaults to: ["-ecs-service-sg", "-ecs-task-sg"]
+                  Specify security group names to whitelist, name starts with. (seperate by space) --ends-with       Defaults to: ["-ecs-service-sg", "-ecs-task-sg"]
-                  Specify security group names to whitelist, prefix starts with. (seperate by space)
+                  Specify security group names to whitelist, name ends with. (seperate by space)

 # Output directory to backup security group rules before deletion (required if specifying --mark)
 --outdir          Directory to dump security groups in json format